ai-club-uwmadison/projects/README.md

 **Contact:** @Declan (Slack), idcampbell@wisc.edu

 ## Machine Learning
-Study group focusing around Andrew Ng's machine learning course on Coursera.
+Study group focusing around Andrew Ng's deep learning specialization on Coursera.
 The course material is completed on an independent basis, but the group meetings provide a space to ask questions and discuss the course insofar as the group has progressed in it.
 Meetings take place every weekend; the Slack channel will contain details about the time and location.

 **Group Leader:** Soham Dasgupta
 **Slack channel:** study-ml